What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Never a problem, above the normal questions and minor hassle you would expect anywhere in Asia.

-• Vice: The Philippines has somewhat of a reputation for sex trade and sex holidays.
+• Vice: The Philippines has somewhat of a reputation for the sex trade and sex holidays.
 Take a walk through certain areas of any big town and it's easy to see why.
 However, prostitution is illegal.
 In reality (of course) most will end up touching rather than looking.
-Go-Go bars are much the same as elsewhere in the region, such as Patpong in Bangkok (but without the rooms in the back or audacious acts).
-Pop into any of these bars and what you will get is many gorgeous girls (many look and probably are under 18) in little dresses asking for you to buy them a drink (between $2 and $5, that's how they make their money).
-Girls will give you a lot of attention and continue asking for more drinks.
-It's obvious that - although illegal - many guys leave with girls.
+Go-Go bars (where they exist, as local laws/tolerance allow) are centred in a few locations and are much the same as elsewhere in the region (although reflective of the country's Catholic culture and without 'live shows' or audacious acts found in Thailand).
+Most bars cater to Korean and Japanese visitors or are legacies from former military bases.
+Pop into any of these bars and what you will get is many gorgeous girls (many look and probably are under 18) in little dresses asking for you to buy them drinks (and/or take them home).
+This is hardly unique to the Philippines.

-• The MerlionIntro: Singapore is really just a transit zone for backpackers, on their way to the beaches of Thailand, Malaysia, the myriad of Indonesian islands or Australia.
+The MerlionIntro: Singapore is really just a transit zone for many travellers, on their way to the beaches of Thailand, Malaysia, the myriad of Indonesian islands or Australia.
 It is also quite a bizarre place (coming from the rest of Asia); cars use their indicators and stop at crossings!
 There's none of that mayhem that makes travel so interesting (and at times stressful) in the rest of Asia.
 It is an expensive place by neighbouring country standards, but cheaper than Japan, Australia or Korea.
-For its size there's loads to do but, being such a small place, after a few days (unless hitting the shops big time) you'll probably want to move on.
-What strikes you most is the Chinese, Malay and Indian traditions that seem to blend into the city.
+In this economic powerhouse English is almost universally spoken and for its size there's loads to do but, being such a small place, after a few days (unless hitting the shops big time) you'll probably want to move on.
+What strikes you most is the Chinese, Malay, English and Indian traditions that seem to blend into the city.
 In the morning you could be on a market stall eating noodles as in Vietnam and in another part of town find Indian temples as in Madras.
 Then its high tea in the best British fashion with air-con, starched linen table cloths and gliding waiters.
 If you want 'it's a small world' Asia without breaking too much of a sweat, here's your place.

-• Highlights: Zoos (there are two, a day one and a night one) and cleanliness.
+Highlights: Zoos (there are two, a day one and a night one) and cleanliness.
 Amazing, brilliantly tasty, safe and cheap food from every Asian (or Western) cuisine you can imagine.
-Shopping, drinking Singapore Slings and marveling at it all while kicking back for a few days with zero hassle and everything you might need. *
+Enjoying a country that 'seems' to work.
+Shopping, drinking Singapore Slings and marvelling at it all while kicking back for a few days with zero hassle and everything you might need.

 • Visa strategy: Free on arrival - varies 14/30/90 days depending on citizenship and/or point of entry